DataDog/integrations-extras/gigamon/README.md

 ## Data Collected

 ### Metadata Attributes
 Gigamon deep packet inspection extracts 7500+ application metadata attributes & forwards to Datadog.
 Gigamon Application Metadata Protobook provides a complete list of supported protocols and their attributes.
 These protocols can also be viewed as groups by Tags, Family and Classification method.

+Gigamon Application Metadata Exporter (AMX) application converts the output from the Application Metadata Intelligence (AMI) in CEF format into JSON format and sends it to Datadog.

 You can access the Application Metadata Protobook from the [GigaVUE FM][4].